 This value is already used by another <custom-type-name> document

-This means that another document in your repository already has this
+This means another document in your repository already has this

 UID value.
 It could be a document that is drafted or in the archive.
-If you can't find the document with this UID value, that means that one of your documents used to have this UID value, and now it is locked.
-In order to re-assign a UID, you must delete the document that currently has that UID.
+If you can't find the document with this UID value, one of your documents used to have this UID value, and now it is locked.
+To re-assign a UID, you must delete the document that currently has that UID.

 This article will explain why an old UID becomes locked and how to unlock it.